opf/openproject/docs/development/concepts/resource-changesets/README.md

 ![Type switching resulting in new attributes](type-switching.gif)

-For this to work, the `WorkPackageSingleView` needs to have acecss to the work package *as if it was saved* after the type was changed.
+For this to work, the `WorkPackageSingleView` needs to have access to the work package *as if it was saved* after the type was changed.
 But the work package is a new resource and not yet actually saved.
 That's why `HalResourceEditingService#temporaryEditingResource` returns an observable state that returns either the pristine work package, or the proxied work package by the changeset to transparently access the modified-yet-unsaved work package resource.